Cosmological constraints from cosmic homogeneity: Introduction

 \section{Introduction}

 The best candidate for a Standard Model of Cosmology, is known as the flat $\Lambda CDM$ model.
 This gives, to date, the most accurate description of our Universe mainly composed of Cold Dark Matter (CDM) and a cosmological constant $\Lambda$, responsible for the accelerating features of our cosmos.
-The two main assumptions of this model are the validity of General Relativity\cite{einstein1917kosmologische} as an accurate description of gravity and the {\em Cosmological Principle}~\cite{CP} that states that the Universe is isotropic and homogeneous on large enough scales.
-The agreement of this model with current data is excellent, be it from type Ia supernovae~\cite{SnIaPerlmutter,SnIaRiess,betoule2014,2018arXiv181102374D}, temperature and polarisation anisotropies in the Cosmic Microwave Background~\cite{aghanim2018planck,CMB-Cobe}, or Large Scale Structure (LSS)~\cite{eisenstein2005detection,LssPercival,LssParkinsonWg,LssHeymans2013Cfhtlens,BAOcosmo,2017MNRAS4702617A}.
+The two main assumptions of this model are the validity of General Relativity \cite{einstein1917kosmologische} as an accurate description of gravity and the {\em Cosmological Principle} \-\cite{CP} that states that the Universe is isotropic and homogeneous on large enough scales.
+However, since we probe the past lightcone, we are able to test only isotropy and to link this test to homogeneity we need the Copernican Principle\cite{2011RSPTA.369.5115M}.
+The agreement of this model with current data is excellent, be it from type Ia supernovae\-\cite{SnIaPerlmutter,SnIaRiess,betoule2014,2018arXiv181102374D}, temperature and polarisation anisotropies in the Cosmic Microwave Background\-\cite{aghanim2018planck,CMB-Cobe}, or Large Scale Structure (LSS)\-\cite{eisenstein2005detection,LssPercival,LssParkinsonWg,LssHeymans2013Cfhtlens,BAOcosmo,2017MNRAS4702617A,2018MNRAS.473.2737S}.